 Background and Credentials

-Prior to joining the Firm, Dr. Rothstein focused his graduate research on the activation and functionalization of inert molecules using transition metals in an effort towards more sustainable and renewable energy sources, continued improvements to chemical feedstock production methods, and the synthesis of higher value chemicals.
+Prior to joining Marshall Gerstein, Patrick focused his graduate research on the activation and functionalization of inert molecules using transition metals in an effort towards more sustainable and renewable energy sources, continued improvements to chemical feedstock production methods, and the synthesis of higher value chemicals.
 As an undergraduate research scholar at the University of Minnesota, he focused his research on developing new avenues toward the synthesis of anticancer and antibacterial drug targets via intramolecular oxyacylation reactions of alkenes utilizing C-O bond activation in the generation of β-alkoxyketones.

-Dr. Rothstein holds a B.S. in chemistry from the University of Minnesota – Twin Cities and Ph.D. from the University of Notre Dame.
-In addition, Dr. Rothstein served on several graduate committees at the University of Notre Dame and taught undergraduate organic, inorganic, and general chemistry while in graduate school.
+Patrick holds a B.S. in chemistry from the University of Minnesota – Twin Cities and Ph.D. from the University of Notre Dame.
+In addition, he served on several graduate committees at the University of Notre Dame and taught undergraduate organic, inorganic, and general chemistry while in graduate school.

 - University of Notre Dame (Ph.D.)